mateusz-chochol/FlixBus-Ripoff/README.md

   - <del> add loading screen to cart </del> (Done)
   - <del> add loading screen to text forms </del> (Done)
   - <del> add some timeouts before displaying loading screens </del> (Done)
+  - make buying trips actually create a transaction object with all info about the transaction (who's going, where and such)